 Brig.
-Gen. Jeremy T. Sloane is Commandant, Air War College, Maxwell Air Force Base, Ala.
+Gen. Michael T. Rawls is the Commandant, Air War College, Maxwell Air Force Base, Alabama.
 The Air War College is the Air Force’s senior professional military education institution, providing post-graduate senior leader development programs focused on joint, multinational, multi-agency warfighting and international security operations, air, space and cyberspace force strategy development and national security planning.

 Col Steve Gregg, Vice Commandant